Diplôme d'Ingénieur

-The Diplôme d'Ingénieur (/fr/, often abbreviated as Dipl.Ing.) is a postgraduate degree in engineering (see Engineer's Degrees in Europe) usually awarded by the Grandes Écoles in engineering.
+The Diplôme d'Ingénieur (/fr/, often abbreviated as Dipl.Ing.) is a postgraduate degree in engineering usually awarded by the Grandes Écoles in engineering.
 It is generally obtained after five to seven years of studies after the Baccalauréat.

 Each holder of the diplôme d'ingénieur is also conferred the title of Ingénieur diplômé (graduate engineer).
 This is distinguished from the term ingénieur' (engineer) which is less regulated.
 The diplôme d'ingénieur is recognized as a combined Bachelor's/Master's (BS/MS) in Engineering in the United States and European Union countries (also in France and its previous colonies).

-Most Grande Ecole allow their students to join a double degree with a university (in France or abroad).
+Most Grandes Ecoles allow their students to join a double degree with a university (in France or abroad).
 Furthermore, Diplôme d'ingénieur graduates can pursue a selective PhD after their engineering studies to join academia or an industrial R&D department later.

 In Germany, the traditional engineer's degree is pronounced similarly to the French one: Diplom-Ingenieur (Dipl. -Ing.)